JavierMoraga1/midterm_project/README.md

 ## Using Docker
 ___
-You can also build a Docker image using the provided `Dockerfile` file => `docker build . -t midterm-tripduration`
+You can also build a Docker image using the provided `Dockerfile` file => `docker build . -t tripduration`

-To run this image locally => `docker run -it --rm -p 9696:9696 midterm-tripduration`
+To run this image locally => `docker run -it --rm -p 9696:9696 tripduration`
 ## Deploying to AWS
 ___
 Assuming you have a EWS account you can deploy the image to AWS Elastic Beanstalk with the next steps:
 - Install CLI into your ve => `pipenv install awsebcli –dev`
 - `pipenv shell`
-- Init EB configuration => `eb init -p docker -r your-zone midterm-tripduration` and authenticate with your credentials
+- Init EB configuration => `eb init -p docker -r your-zone tripduration` and authenticate with your credentials
-- Create and deploy the app => `eb create midterm-tripduration`
+- Create and deploy the app => `eb create tripduration-env`
 ## Using the service
 ___
 - For a simple test request you can run the test script => `python predict_test.py` (needs `requests`.
 To install => `pip install requests`)
-Optional parameter =>` -H --host` (`localhost:9696` by default)
+Optional parameter =>` -H --host` (`localhost:9696` by default) Until the end of the project review period the application will remain deployed on AWS Elastic Beanstalk and accessible on tripduration-env.eba-3sk54gy3.eu-west-3.elasticbeanstalk.com
+=> `python predict_test.py --host tripduration-env.eba-3sk54gy3.eu-west-3.elasticbeanstalk.com`

-- Or use curl or another similar tool for the request.
-For example:
+- Or use curl, Postman or another similar tool for the request.
-> `curl --location --request POST 'http://localhost/predict' \
---header 'Content-Type: application/json' \
---data-raw '{"vendor_id":1,"pickup_datetime":1454709496000,"passenger_count":2,"pickup_longitude":-73.8706970215,"pickup_latitude":40.7738456726,"dropoff_longitude":-73.9078292847,"dropoff_latitude":40.7532691956'}`

-# INCORPORAR UN BUEN EJEMPLO CURL
-# AÑADIR LA DIRECCION URL CORRECTA

 ## Generating a file to submit the predictions to Kaggle
 ___